Medically Reviewed by Lawrence Colvin, PA-C

 - Noticeable and abnormal bump, bend or twist

 If you are experiencing any of these symptoms or suspect that you’ve broken a bone, contact your healthcare provider immediately or visit one of our urgent care centers at Raleigh Orthopaedic Clinic.
-You don’t need an appointment – just show up and we will provide you with prompt, comprehensive assistance.
+No need to schedule an appointment – just walk in and we will provide you with prompt, comprehensive assistance.

 Diagnosing a Broken Bone